top of page

 Screenwriter, Songwriter, Filmmaker

 "Mr. Anderson is very professional and has a great knowledge of the film industry.
-He is a talented man with an impeccable integrity and has a great potential of creativity.
+He is a talented man with an impeccable integrity and has a great sense and creativity.

 - Sylvain Doucet